Default Tools - Examples¶

 IANA time zone identifier (e.g., Asia/Seoul) |

-Sandbox — Runs at sandbox L0 baseline — no filesystem, default-strict network (SSRF-defended).
+Sandbox - Runs at the sandbox L0 baseline (Safest) - pure compute: no network, no filesystem.

 JS source